Social Media Management & Marketing 7 min read

 Building an active and engaged online community is something easier said than done.
-Arguably, community building is one thing even a social media marketing agency can struggle with.
+Arguably, community building is one thing even a social media management company can struggle with.

 But why build communities on top of posting content daily, in the first place?